List of Regular Show characters: Hi-Five Ghost

-Hi-Five Ghost (voiced by Jeff Bennett in season one, then by J. G. Quintel for the remainder of the series) is a 5'7" ghost with a hand extending from the top of his head who works as a groundskeeper at The Park.
+Hi-Five Ghost (voiced by Jeff Bennett in season one, then by J. G. Quintel for the remainder of the series) is a friendly and laid-back 5'7" ghost with a hand extending from the top of his head who works as a groundskeeper at The Park.
 Hi-Five Ghost is best friends with Muscle Man and frequently gives him high fives to accompany his jokes, as he genuinely finds most of Muscle Man's jokes amusing.
 Because of his name and appearance, he is frequently called by his nickname, "Hi-Fives", and sometimes simply as "Fives".
 Hi-Five Ghost rarely speaks throughout the first three seasons of the series, but he is given more dialogue from seasons four to eight.
 His father was introduced in the episode "See You There", as well as his older brother Low Five Ghost, who works as a police officer.

 In the episode "The Postcard", Hi-Five Ghost reunited with a human girl named Celia whom he had befriended at a cafe after waiting four years to receive a postcard from her in Prague.

 In the epilogue to "A Regular Epic Final Battle", Hi-Five Ghost and Celia become a married DJ duo and tour the world together.
 They have a son together.